NoxOrg/Nox/tests/Nox.ClientApi.Tests/.nox/docs/endpoints/TenantEndpoints.md

 This section details the API endpoints related to enumeration attributes in a specific Tenant.
 - **GET** `/api/v1/Tenants/TenantStatuses`
   - **Description**: Retrieve non-conventional values of Statuses for a specific Tenant.
+## Localized Endpoints

+- **PUT** `/api/v1/Tenants/{key}/TenantBrandsLocalized/{cultureCode}`
+    - Description: Update or create value of TenantBrandLocalized for a specific Tenant.
+Requires a payload with the new value of TenantBrandLocalizedUpsertDto.

+- **PUT** `/api/v1/Tenants/{key}/TenantContactLocalized/{cultureCode}`
+    - Description: Update or create value of TenantContactLocalized for a specific Tenant.
+Requires a payload with the new value of TenantContactLocalizedUpsertDto.